 An important thing that you must take into account is that Chinese consumers are really affected of the opinions of others.
 They idolize KOL, these people could be actors, singers or online celebrities.
 You can influence beer lovers using these people as intermediaries, through them you are able to reach your target group.
 In other words, intermediaries can be a great asset in selling your imported beer to Chinese consumers.

 Despite not being an easy tool to control, it’s definitely one of the most useful ones out there.
 It all psychological, but it hit its mark when it’s used the right way.
 Chinese consumers are influenced when their idol recommends or favours your foreign beer.
 By doing this your target audience will convinced very fast and will eventually buy your imported beer.

 Don’t forget to protect your Reputation

 Reputation represent a lot for many people, in China too.
-You have to do everything to always have a good image for Chinese customers. if you lose you reputation, you will lose everything.Make sure that you get a good comment of your brand, because Chinese trust brand that have a good comment and recommendations from friends or family.
+You have to do everything to always have a good image for Chinese customers. if you lose you reputation, you will lose everything.Make sure that you get a good comment of your brand because Chinese trust brand that has a good comment and recommendations from friends or family.
 Don’t hesitate to engage a digital marketing agency that can help you to keep a good image and erase all bad comments about your brand.